dotvignesh/MLOps-Labs/Labs/API_Labs/FastAPI_Labs/README.md

 3. I added a small dashboard endpoint: `/dashboard`.
 4. I added a training report file (`model/training_report.json`) with metrics.

+## How this extends the original repo

+The original lab trains a Decision Tree on Iris and returns only a class id from `/predict`.
+My version extends that baseline in three ways:

+1. It uses a different dataset (Wine) with 13 features, so input design and model behavior are different.
+2. It uses a different model (Random Forest), which is an ensemble method and gives class probabilities.
+3. It adds a lightweight dashboard (`/dashboard`) that shows saved training metrics (accuracy and per-class scores), so the API is easier to inspect and explain.

 ## Project structure

 ```text